 By Akanksha Gupta Last Updated:

-Bengali weddings is also an amalgamation of customs and rituals, which are rich in spiritual significance.
+Like all other regional weddings, Bengali weddings are also an amalgamation of customs and rituals, which are rich in spiritual significance.
+Be it the aiburobhat, dodhi mangal, nandi mukh, gaye holud, shankha paula, bor boron, saat paak, subho drishti, sampradan, saptapadi or the sindoor daan, the Bengali weddings have several customs, which have their own significances.
 One tradition that the Bengalis consider very auspicious is a resonating sound which is also known as the Ululudhvani.

 On any auspicious occasions like Durga Puja and weddings, Bongs make a distinctive hooting sound which is produced by striking both cheeks with tongue while uttering a high-pitched howl.